NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 ![hourglass internet](<L1-1 Evolutionary Architecture Model.jpg>)

 All roads lead to IP, and TCP/UDP.
 Researchers have actually done a lot of work to see why this is.
 They called it the evolutionary architecture model.
-They did a bunch of in depth quanitifications of why/what the internet is and how they got there and drew some interesting conclusions.
+They did a bunch of in depth quantifications of why/what the internet is and how they got there and drew some interesting conclusions.

 In an ideal world where we could do it all over they came up with the following: